Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/badge.md

 Badges can be used as part of links or buttons to provide a counter.

 <details>
-<summary>See Bootstrap example(s) that are incompatible with Orange Design System.</summary>
+<summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
-This component should not be used because it does not respect in the Orange Design System specifications.
+This variant should not be used because it does not respect in the Orange Design System specifications.
 {{< /design-callout-alert >}}

 {{< example >}}